hugolui/ROM_code/README.md

     python reconst_best_model.py

-The output is the matrix of the temporal modes.
+The output is the temporal modes.

 ## 3 - Reconstruct the flowfield